yyyylllj/l2/README.md

 If you do not want to train, 'mod_MNIST.pt' is a network which had been trained in 'Net on MNIST.py', download it, and use 'Net of MNIST has been trained.py' to test its accuracy.

-If you do not want to train, 'mod_CIFAR.pt' is a network which had been trained in 'Net on CIFAR.py', download it, and use 'Net of CIFAR has been trained.py' to test its accuracy.

-You can change four parameters in these two files.
+You can change four parameters in these the file.

 BC:the stepsize of trainset,always 64 or 32